-Dr. Stephanie Wong is a board-eligible orthopaedic surgeon with subspecialty training in sports medicine and hip arthroscopy.
+Dr. Stephanie Wong is a board-certified orthopaedic surgeon with subspecialty training in sports medicine and hip arthroscopy.
 She specializes in the arthroscopic treatment of hip, shoulder, and knee injuries.
 Her clinical expertise includes hip labral tears, FAI (femoroacetabular impingement), and gluteal tendon tears, and hamstring injuries.
 In the knee and shoulder, she treats a variety of conditions including ACL injuries, meniscus tears, knee cartilage issues, shoulder instability, and rotator cuff tears.
 Her goals are to help her patients return to the lifestyle and activities they enjoy.

 Dr. Wong has experience in caring for athletes of all skill levels and ages.
 She has served as the team physician for high school football teams in the Bay Area and Chicago, as well as an assistant team physician for the Chicago White Sox, Chicago Bulls, and Chicago Steel hockey team.

 She has published numerous research articles, including studies on ACL injuries, rotator cuff tears, and outcomes after shoulder replacement surgery.
 Her interests include patient-reported outcomes research to guide decision-making about surgery.
 One of her passions is inspiring young women to pursue careers in orthopaedic surgery and medicine.